MoazHassan2022/Arabic-Text-Diacritization/README.md

 ---

-<p align="left"> This competetion project is focused on the task of Arabic Text Diacritization.
+<p align="left"> This competition project is focused on the task of Arabic Text Diacritization.
 It uses state-of-the-art Natural Language Processing (NLP) techniques to add diacritical marks to Arabic text.
 These marks are crucial for correctly interpreting and pronouncing Arabic words.
 The project includes a comprehensive pipeline for preprocessing the text, training the diacritization model, and testing its accuracy on test set.
 </p>

 ## 📝 Table of Contents